yhu9/MonoFaceCompute/README.md

 One dataset consists of one or multiple monocular videos.
 Several parameters can be tweaked, such as the strategy for cropping the videos, what face tracker to use, what dimensions the crops should be resized to or what steps of the preprocessing pipeline to run.

 This was tested on Ubuntu 22.04 with a NVIDIA A5000 GPU.
+Also tested on Ubuntu 22.04.5 with NVIDIA RTX 4070 GPU.

 ## Usage